Dan-Neri/To-Do-Project/ReadMe.md

         - DB_PASSWORD - The password of the database owner account
         - DB_NAME - The name of the database.
 Set this as 'To-DoDB' unless you have a different database that you are using.
+        - JWT_SECRET - This is the secret key that will be used to generate JWTs.
+I recommend generating a random key.
+I used crypto.randomBytes(length).toString('hex').

 Running Instructions: